-- swimming pool water and the chlorine tablets used in swimming pools
+- chlorine tablets used in swimming pools

 - mild household cleaners